iA

 Wood Type Research

-Wood Type Research is a blog of current research in wood type design, manufacture and use during the 19th and 20th centuries by David Shields, Associate Professor of the Department of Graphic Design at Virginia Commonwealth University.
+Wood Type Research is a blog of current research in the design, manufacture and use of wood type during the 19th and 20th centuries by David Shields, Professor of the Department of Graphic Design at Virginia Commonwealth University.

 Latest Articles